DasEvoli/simple-ytdl/README.md

 The small .py file exists for me to delete all output files on my server and is completely optional.

+/loading can contain an animation when downloader is busy

+/output will contain all the videos that got downloaded (needs manual cleanup

+/backgrounds can contain a background image/animation

 # Requirements
 * PHP >= 8.0
 * ffmpeg